 If your partner controls every aspect of you and your relationship, not healthy.

 Checking your phone or social media, coming with you to your social gatherings, asking too many questions and deciding things for you are all bad signs.
 Dating someone should not influence your own individuality and personal life.
-The relationship is just as much yours as it’s theirs, and all the decisions should be based on mutual consent.
+The relationship is just as much yours as it’s theirs, and all the decisions taken during couples dating should be based on mutual consent.

 An abusive relationship can be anything from mental torture, constant doubting and lack of trust, a constant source of stress and a lack of attention/affection.